co3k/protobuf-swagger-example/README.md

 1. Make sure that the above [Requirements](#requirements) are satisfied on your environment.
 2. Run `$ make 01-ajiting.swagger.json` or `$ make 02-ajiting.swagger.json`
-  * If you want to know about these commands doing what, type `$ cat Makefile`
+  * If you want to know about what these commands' doing, type `$ cat Makefile`
 3. Enjoy!